syncfusion-content/uwp-docs/uwp/Hub-Tile/SfMosaicTile.md

 ---
 layout: post
-title: SfMosaicTile in UWP SfHubTile | Syncfusion®
+title: Picture Collection Tile in UWP SfMosaicTile | Syncfusion®
-description: Learn about the SfMosaicTile control in Syncfusion® UWP that displays pictures randomly with transition effect, similar to people tile in Windows Phone 8.
+description: Learn about the SfMosaicTile control in Syncfusion® UWP SfMosaicTile that displays a collection of pictures randomly with flip transition effect, similar to people tile in Windows Phone 8.
 platform: uwp
 control: SfMosaicTile
 documentation: ug
 ---

-# SfMosaicTile in UWP SfHubTile
+# Picture Collection Tile in UWP SfMosaicTile

 `SfMosaicTile` control provides a way to display pictures randomly with transition effect similar to people tile in Windows Phone 8 home screen.
 Mosaic tile can have collection of images and header to display in the tile.